Module created March 2013 - Reviewed January 2020

-This resource has been compiled by Dr Chris Price Deputy Director of the Revalidation Support Unit using a variety of sources.
+This resource has been compiled by Dr Chris Price, Head of the Revalidation Support Unit, using a variety of sources.
 It includes references to the NICE guidance on eating disorders and a section on reference material contains links to material for professionals and patient information sites.

 What are eating disorders?